Big Streamers For Big Ontario Pike

 number4

-Depending on how deep you want to fish this fly, consider having a variety of sizes of the deceiver and consider different weights.
+Depending on how deep you want to fish this fly, consider having a variety of sizes of the deceiver and different weights.
 You will get a faster sink rate with larger hooks; however, if you really want to get it down fast, consider sinking lines and weighted flies, or simply weight on the fly if you want a slower fall rate.
 The perch pattern is killer for northern pike, as perch make up such an integral part of the fish’s diet.
 Synthetic materials make larger flies easier to cast than natural materials, which is a great benefit for fly anglers hucking large flies all day.

 3. Chartreuse Clouser Minnow